Description and Background

 In the past seven years, information has been collected by the ESP on what waters Tribal Citizens use and what they use them for.
 In a 2008 survey, Crooked Lake was ranked as the second most used lake by Tribal citizens for fishing, swimming, and boating.
 This lake is a well-known walleye lake, indicating a viable cool-water fishery.
 In addition, a Tribal Elder indicated the lake is used for tradition and ceremonial purposes.
 The lake was the beginning route for the annual Jiimaan (canoe) crossing, which celebrates and recognizes our ancestors’ journeys through the Inland Waterway.
 The ESP staff are aware of Tribal gatherers collecting aquatic plants from the water for traditional utilitarian objects and art.

-Crooked Lake has two basins with a total surface area of 3,450 acres.
+Crooked Lake has two basins with a total surface area of 2,360 acres.
 The LTBB WQPP only monitors on the west basin at the deepest depth.
 The west basin is 1,642 acres in surface area.
-To view a map of the lake and the monitoring location please reference Map 11 in the Appendix.

 Tribal Uses and Attainment